Update 3rd July 2018

 - Paper and pen or computer / phone camera

+First of all be sure to have the correct frame size.
 The most suitable frame size can usually be calculated from the cyclists inside leg measurement to the ground.
 Obviously, you should check the results by trying a similar bike size of a club members/friends bicycle before you go out and buy a new frame.
 Its possible to get frame size calculators online from various frame manufacturers.
 Here’s an example Frame Size Calculator

 Saddle height heel on the pedals

 The saddle height is the most important thing to get right.
 There are many formulas for this measurement. however a well tried and tested method that will get you very close to the correct height is the heel on the pedal test.